V-Sekai/manuals/docs/decisions/20211130-fix-critical-bugs-by-creating-an-upstream-pull-request.md

 We use a gitassembler script, but the list has diverged from Godot Engine master.

-These critical bugs need to be synced with Godot Engine organization.
+These critical changes need to be synced with Godot Engine organization.

 ## Describe the proposed option and how it helps to overcome the problem or limitation